 There are no awards available for this program at this time.
 Click here to learn more about student awards.

-To be successful in the Long-Term Care Administrator course, you must provide a current resume that clearly demonstrates:
+To be successful in the Long-Term Care Administrator course, you have:

 - Experience working for a healthcare organization; and